18 June 2024

 How to Use Surveys in Widgets for Ecommerce Business

-An ecommerce marketing strategy must focus on customer needs to be effective and profitable.
-Thus, 91% of consumers are more likely to order from a company that provides relevant offers and recommendations.
+From 2013 to 2022, customer acquisition costs increased by 222%.
+Meanwhile, 91% of consumers are more likely to buy from a company that provides relevant offers and recommendations.

-How can businesses learn more about their customers?
+So, how can a business learn more about its audience?
 An effective way is to implement widgets with surveys on your website.
 Such forms allow you to accompany a person at different stages of interaction with the brand: ask about the reasons for abandoned carts, impressions of using the site, satisfaction with the purchase, etc. The conversion rate of widgets in the most successful companies can reach 18%.

 We have collected and described the best scenarios for using survey forms that will definitely come in handy for your ecommerce business.
 In addition, we will analyze their advantages and ways to use the collected data.